mattermost/docs/source/administration/hipchat-migration-guidelines.rst

 **Announcing Mattermost onboarding using email using username/password:**

 #.
-Get a list of email address of people in the new system by running a database query on Mattermost.
+Get a list of email addresses of people in the new system by running a database query on Mattermost.
 Run ``SELECT Email FROM Users`` from either MySQL or PostgreSQL databases.
 #.
 Adapt the `migration announcement email template <https://docs.mattermost.com/administration/migration-announcement-email-template.html>`_ to let users know how to reclaim their old accounts or start new ones.

 Onboard users using SSO in Mattermost